-Economic conditions in New Zealand have improved since the Global Financial Crisis that began in 2009 and the Reserve Bank has commenced increasing interest rates.
-The Council is mindful of the increasing cost of interest payments on loans and this is another reason to reduce debt reliance as much as possible.
+Economic conditions in New Zealand appear to be improving since the Global Financial Crisis that began in 2009.
+The Reserve Bank has indicated that 2014 interest rates are likely to increase from the previous low rates experienced since the Global Financial Crisis and the Christchurch earthquakes.
+The Council is mindful of the increasing cost of interest payments on loans and this is another reason to keep debt as low as possible.
 The average cost of loans for 2014/2015 is expected to be 6.1%, which is slightly higher than the budgeted interest rate of 5.8% in 2013/2014, but lower than the 6.3% that was originally forecast for 2014/2015 in the Long Term Plan 2012-2022.
 The Council's Liability Management Policy provides for the use of interest rate hedging instruments to smooth out the highs and lows of interest rate movements.
 Using interest rate hedging has enabled Council to budget for a lower increase in interest rates than we might have otherwise had to pay.